 - Appreciative Inquiry in Health Care: Positive Questions to Bring Out the Best

 Appreciative Inquiry: A Positive Revolution in Change

-This book was written by Diana Whitney and David Cooperrider, the creators, and leaders of the Appreciative Inquiry (AI) movement.
-It is a practical guide providing a constructive approach to organizational change and the concept is built on the possibility of a better future.
+This book was written by Diana Whitney and David Cooperrider, the creators and leaders of the Appreciative Inquiry (AI) movement.
+It is a practical guide providing a constructive approach to organizational change, and they built the concept on the possibility of a better future.

-Authors highlight the theory of collaborative change, focusing on coordinated actions and more connected relationships for those involved.
-Their position is that by moving away from the winner/loser model, it will lead to more adaptive and impressive solutions.
+The authors highlight the theory of collaborative change, focusing on coordinated actions and more connected relationships for those involved.
+Their position is that by moving away from the winner/loser model it will lead to more adaptive and impressive solutions.

 This book represents an innovative method of change management and provides a clear introduction and foundation of the model.
 Examples, stories, applications, and benefits are highlighted throughout the book.

 It is considered the most credible and popular guide to AI, describing how this method can tap human potential and help organizations, communities, and individuals become more effective.

 The authors’ position AI as an invitation to the positive revolution in change.
 Organizations are more than their surface problems to be solved; rather, they are described as more dynamic, centers of “vital connections and life-giving potential” (relationships, interactions, partnerships, knowledge, alliances, partnerships, etc.).

 The principles of AI support that collective strengths do more than perform, they transform.
 The position in this book is to move away from deficit-based change models to a life centric, dynamic approach.
 AI focuses on the human, interactive element of organizations foremost.